 Introduction

-As Agriculture is the prime source for the livelihoods of the Indian population, the Indian food sector performs an active role in establishing the Indian Economy.
-Increasing the productivity of food grains because of the growing population and demand is much emphasized recently.
-The government has set a target of a record foodgrain production of 341.55 million tonne (MT) in the 2024-25 crop year (July-June), which is an increase of around 3% from the 2023-24 crop year.
-The government aims to increase the area under cultivation from 29 million hectares to 33 million hectares and improve yield from 1353 kg/ha to 2112 kg/ha by 2030-31.
-In order to achieve these goals, various alternative solutions are being discussed among the experts to sustain agriculture.
 The growth of information and communication technologies creates several opportunities and facilities to boost Indian agriculture in several ways like analyzing market information, weather information, cultivation techniques, etc., and these technical resources are achieved through many software and mobile applications.
-Recent studies also proved that mobile phones help in reducing poverty in several ways which is a proven fact that the services rendered by mobile phones in agriculture benefit a large number of farmers and consumers as well.
+Recent studies also proved that mobile phones help in reducing poverty in several ways which is a proven fact that the services rendered by mobile phones in agriculture benefit a large number of farmers and consumers as well (Ref?).

-Nimisha Jain and Kanika Sanghi, (2016) in their report mentioned that increased growth in the usage of the internet in remote India is a tremendous positive impact where about three hundred million consumers in India use it online.
-Yogesh Joshi (2022) in his report mentioned that mobile applications continue to be used in a wide range of sectors today, including banking, retail, cosmetic products, and medical care, to reach a wider audience in a flexible and affordable manner.
-In order to reach farmers effectively, agro based industries is now embracing smartphone apps.
-In the same way, farmers can interact with industry professionals for assistance and receive the most recent information about farming practises, laws, and market prices by using agriculture mobile applications.
+Nimisha and Kanika (2016), in their report mentioned that increased growth in the usage of the internet in remote India is a tremendous positive impact where about three hundred million consumers in India use it online.
+Yogesh (2022), in his report mentioned that mobile applications continue to be used in a wide range of sectors today, including banking, retail, cosmetic products, and medical care, to reach a wider audience in a flexible and affordable manner.

 As most of the Indian population are from rural areas focus is given to the use of mobile phones in agriculture to increase production (Abraham, 2007).
-William Tinzara, (2021) in his work mentioned that in today's technological world, mobile phones are an important tool that helps farmers to access updated information in the fast and in easiest way.
-According to the International Telecommunication Union (ITU), there were over 4 billion internet users at the end of 2019, out of which 3 billion users where from the developing countries (IFC report, 2022).
+William Tinzara (2021), in his work mentioned that in today's technological world, mobile phones are an important tool that helps farmers to access updated information in the fast and in easiest way.
+According to the International Telecommunication Union (ITU), there were over 4 billion internet users at the end of 2019, out of which 3 billion users where from the developing countries (IFC Report, 2022).

-The study report from Boston Group in 2020 pointed out that in India significantly 315 million rural people are connected to internet service.
-There is an increase in smartphones even in the village areas which enable the rural farmers to get solved all the farming problems (Tabassum Shaikh 2016).
-Matt Hopkins,2023 in his contribution at international level mentioned that, AGMRI’s integration with the John Deere Operations Center has made it easier for Intelinair to collaborate with other industry leaders, like Yara North America and its Adapt-N nitrogen management tool.
+The study report from Boston Group (2020), pointed out that in India significantly 315 million rural people are connected to internet service.
+There is an increase in smartphones even in the village areas which enable the rural farmers to get solved all the farming problems (Tabassum Shaikh, 2016).
+Matt Hopkins (2023) in his contribution at international level mentioned that, AGMRI’s integration with the John Deere Operations Center has made it easier for Interlinear to collaborate with other industry leaders, like Yara North America and its Adapt-N nitrogen management tool.
 Hyden (2022), in his paper conveys that although on the surface it might seem that agriculture and mobile app technology have nothing to do with each other, there is growing evidence that using mobile and cloud-based applications not only helps to solve these sustainability problems but also generates profits for both large agricultural groups and smallholder farmers.

 Objectives of the Study is to,